ttakao/gopro-fc/README.md

 # gopro-fc
- Gopro control from FC with companion computer
+ Gopro control from FC with companion computer.

  ## Introduction
  I am making some drone boats.